 In addition to the preflight inspection in Section 4, servicing, inspection, and test requirements for your airplane are detailed in the Maintenance Manual.
-This manual outlines all items which require attention at 50, 100, and 1000 hour intervals plus those items which require servicing, inspection, and/or testing at special intervals.
+The Maintenance Manual outlines all items which require attention at 50, 100, and 1000 hour intervals plus those items which require servicing, inspection, and/or testing at special intervals.